AleksLitynski/drawvascript/readme.md

-Drawvascript compiles a 2D ascii-flow-chart into a chain of javascript callbacks.
+### Drawvascript

-Check out tests/simple.js or tests/complex.js for examples.
+compiles a 2D ascii-flow-chart into a chain of javascript callbacks.

-I found http://asciiflow.com/ modestly useful for drawing flow-charts.
+Check out [tests/simple.js](https://github.com/tavoe/drawvascript/blob/master/tests/simple.js) or [tests/complex.js](https://github.com/tavoe/drawvascript/blob/master/tests/complex.js) for examples.

-Allow me to paste in an exerpt from the source-code with no explanation:
+Allow me now to paste in an exerpt from the source-code with no explanation:

 ```